Rescuers vow to take 'no risks' in evacuation of Thai cave boys - AFP

 Several of the boys in the frame are wearing protective foil blankets and are accompanied by a smiling diver in a wetsuit.

-Also seen is the 25-year-old coach, who went with the boys to explore the cave on June 23 after football training, something the team often did after practice.
-The group then became trapped by rising flood waters.
+Also seen is the 25-year-old coach, who went with the boys down the cave after football training on June 23.

 A one-minute video clip ends on a jovial note, with one of the 12 young footballers saying he was forgotten in the round of introductions, sparking laughter.